Description of corporate governance practice

 - contributions to a subsidiary’s property;

-- the acquisition, alienation or encumbrance of a company with the shares/interests of other organisations;
+- the acquisition, alienation or encumbrance of a company with the shares/interests of other organizations;

-- contributions by a subsidiary to the property of other organisations;
+- contributions by a subsidiary to the property of other organizations;

 - the issuance and placement of shares by a subsidiary;

-- the reorganisation or liquidation of a subsidiary.
+- the reorganization or liquidation of a subsidiary.